MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

     > **Note**: This is a very small document for the purposes of this exercise.
 In a real scenario, an AI agent might have access to large volumes of data; usually in the form of a *vector index*.

 1. Save the **expenses.txt** file on your local computer.
-1. Return to the tab containing the what playground, and in the **Setup** pane, expand the **Add your data** section.
+1. Return to the tab containing the chat playground, and in the pane on the left, expand the **Tools** section if it's not already expanded.
-1. Add the **expenses.txt** document as a data source.
+1. Upload the **expenses.txt** file.
 The chat is automatically restarted.
-1. Enter the same expenses-related prompt (for example, `What can I spend on a taxi?`) and view the response.
+1. Enter the same expenses-related prompt (for example, `How much can I claim for a taxi?`) and view the response.

     This time the response should be informed by the information in the expenses data source.